Eve Taylor: Career

-She married in 1941, but after the deaths of both her mother and her first husband in the early 1950s, she adopted her mother's maiden name, Eve Taylor, and moved into show business management.
+She married in 1941, but after the deaths of both her mother and her first husband in the early 1950s, she adopted her mother's maiden name, Taylor, and moved into show business management.
 Together with agent Maurice Press, whom she married in 1958, they set up the talent agency Starcast Ltd. in London.
 Among their early clients were novelty whistler Des Lane, comedians Mike and Bernie Winters, and rock and roll singer Jackie Dennis.

 She briefly managed Larry Grayson (while he was known as Billy Breen) and is credited with being the source of his catchphrase "shut that door!" as several of her clients revealed that whenever she wanted to discuss money or personal issues with her clients, she would always take them aside and tell them to "shut that door".
 From 1959 to 1961, Taylor also managed the Lana Sisters, who included Mary O'Brien prior to her adoption of the stage name Dusty Springfield.
 Her other management clients included composer John Barry, singers Val Doonican, Jackie Trent, and Peter Gordeno, and Ready Steady Go! choreographer Patrick Kerr.

 Known in the 1960s as the "Queen Bee of Show Business", she is best remembered for her management of singers Adam Faith and Sandie Shaw.
 Taylor's management of Adam Faith commenced following Faith's introduction to her by John Barry.
 Taylor immediately changed Faith's image and appearance, and initially believed that Faith should concentrate on acting, rather than singing.
 When she appreciated that his records were becoming popular, Taylor enhanced popular interest by intimating that Faith would be issuing no more recordings, in favour of concentrating on his acting career.
 Taylor's initial relationship with John Barry was used to the benefit of Faith.
 With the encouragement of Eve Taylor, Adam Faith's successful early records were compositions by John Barry and lyricist Johnny Worth.
 When Faith began to perform regularly onstage, backed by John Barry's group, The John Barry Seven, he also heeded Eve Taylor's advice that he make separate, solo appearances, so that his musical career was not perceived to be tied to that of Barry.
 In 1961, at the age of twenty-one, Adam Faith signed a ten-year management contract with Eve Taylor, renegotiating previous contracts that had been signed by his parents.
 The term of the contract was at Taylor's suggestion; Faith had originally wanted a longer contract.